Nivarad/Phishing-Url-Detection/README.md

 We had a fantastic time exploring the world of ML , and utilising it's power to solve a real world problem .
 We learned a lot by going into this world as a riddle needs to be solved and it's final result is not known.

-During the project we have been consulting with our mentor Amit shtekel many times on how to accomplish this project as best as we can - as the project took a few unexpected turns during our work - and thefore we owe him many thankses!
+During the project we have been consulting with our mentor Amit shtekel many times on how to accomplish this project as best as we can - as the project took a few unexpected turns during our work - and thefore we owe him many thanks!

 ## Authors